 Timings: Open all days - 7:30 AM to 7:30 PM

-> Seto Machindranath Temple is a Hindu and Buddhist temple located in Jana Bahal.
-The temple is believed to be built around 10th century and houses the idol of Seto Machindranath, also known as Janabaha Dyo.
+Seto Machindranath Temple is special among the temples in Nepal as it is both a Hindu and Buddhist temple, located in Jana Bahal.
+The temple is believed to be built around the 10th century and houses the idol of Seto Machindranath, also known as Janabaha Dyo.
 During the month of Chaitra, a three days long chariot procession festival of the Lord is held here.

 The ancient Bindhyabasini Temple in Pokhara stands on top of a small hill.
 This temple is dedicated to Goddess Durga, an incarnation of Devi Parvati.
 The Goddess worshipped is in the form of a Shaligram.
 According to a local legend, King Siddhi Narayan Shah bought the idol from Bindhyachal in India.

 Tal Barahi Temple, also known as Lake Temple or Varahi Temple is a two-storey pagoda temple located on a small island on Phewa Lake in Pokhara.
 Dedicated to Goddess Varahi, who is an incarnation of Goddess Durga, both Hindu and Buddhist followers visit here for worship.
 It is believed that the temple was built by King Kulmandhan Shah because of a dream that he saw.

 The main shrine set has traditional pagoda type architecture mostly made of wood, bricks and stone and has a premise large enough to accommodate a number of devotees.
 The premise also has decent seats where one can sit for a moment or two before heading back to the city.
 When visiting Phewa Lake, sailing to the island and exploring the temple is much recommended.

 Now that we've listed the temples in Nepal, which of these will you be adding to your itinerary.